ankur0704/Project_breathe_control/README.md

 4. Test Automation and Reporting etc
    ---
-   this was just a try to create a pipleine to a simple HTML CSS JS project
+   faced some difficulties and error while performing the task -- this was just a try to create a pipleine to a simple HTML CSS JS project
    ---
    THANK YOU